Jacob Franquart: Ephemeral designs

 As a leading court artist, Franquart was often tasked with designing ephemeral decorations and structures for important occasions at the court.
-He designed the various decorations and monumental, ephemeral architecture and structures for the funeral of Archduke Albert held in the church of Saint Gudula in Brussels on 12 March 1622.
+He designed the various decorations and monumental, ephemeral architecture and structures for the funeral of Archduke Albert held in the Church of St. Michael and St. Gudula (now Brussels' cathedral) on 12 March 1622.

-He also designed the catafalque below which the body of the Archduchess Isabella Clara was laid in the Saint-Jacques-sur-Coudenberg/church of St. Jacob-on-Koudenberg in Brussels during her funeral ceremony on 3 March 1634.
+Franquart designed the catafalque below which the body of the Archduchess Isabella Clara was laid in the Church of St. James on Coudenberg in Brussels during her funeral ceremony on 3 March 1634.
 A print of the catafalque made by Cornelis Galle the Elder shows the body of the Archduchess in the habit of the Poor Clares laid out in a four-poster bed, her crown beside her on the pillow.
 The catafalque is richly decorated with lit candles and flags with Isabella's monogram.

-Franquart designed the festive architecture in honor of the Joyous Entry into Ghent on 26 January 1635 of the Governor of the Habsburg Netherlands Cardinal-Infante Ferdinand of Austria.
+Franquart also designed the festive architecture in honour of the Joyous Entry into Ghent on 26 January 1635 of the Governor of the Habsburg Netherlands Cardinal-Infante Ferdinand of Austria.
 He was invited to do so by the local magistrates of Ghent.
-The event itself was organized by the Jesuit College which provided research into emblems, allegories and classical Humanism to build the image of the Cardinal-Infante Ferdinand of Austria and to link him to Emperor Charles V, who was born in Ghent.
+The event itself was organised by the Jesuit College which provided research into emblems, allegories and classical Humanism to build the image of the Cardinal-Infante Ferdinand of Austria and to link him to Emperor Charles V, who was born in Ghent.
 Francart designed two triumphal arches, respectively of Emperor Charles V and the Cardinal-Infant Ferdinand that took into account this research.
 The arches were erected on the Friday Market.
 The arches were not built under the supervision of Franquart, but under that of engineer Melchior de Somer and master Pieter Plumion.
 The Joyous Entry was described in detail in the book Serenissimi Principis Ferdinandi Hispaniarum Infantis S.R.E.
 Cardinalis Triumphalis introitus in Flandriae Metropolim Gandavum written by the Jesuit Willem van der Beke (Guilielmus Becanus).
 It was printed in Antwerp in 1636 by the printing press of Jan van Meurs.